opentaps/open-climate-investing/book/Analyzing-Investments.md

  * Market: Returns of the market over the riskfree rate, similar to the original Beta from CAPM
  * SMB: Small Minus Big, the return difference of small cap stocks vs large cap stocks
- * HML: High Minus Low, the return difference of stocks with high book equity/market equity vs low book equity/market equity
+ * HML: High Minus Low, the return difference of stocks with high book equity/market equity vs low book equity/market equity.
+The stocks with high book equity/market equity are usually companies in financial distress (ie, banks where the market sees more credit losses than has been written down), while the stocks with low book equity/market equity are usually high-growth companies (ie, tech companies without much earnings.)
  * WML: Winners Minus Losers, the return difference of stocks with high momentum (winners) vs low momentum
  * BMG: Brown Minus Green, the return difference of stocks with high climate risk (Brown) vs low climate risk (Green)